aiidateam/aiida-core/docs/source/database/index.rst

    By default a folder named ``backup`` in your ``.aiida`` directory is proposed to be created.

- * The destination subfolder of the backup.
+ * The destination folder of the backup.
 This is the destination folder of the files to be backed up.
 By default it is a folder inside the aforementioned ``backup`` folder (e.g. ``~/.aiida/backup/backup_dest``).

 .. note:: You should backup the repository on a different disk than the one in which you have the AiiDA repository!
 If you just use the same disk, you don't have any security against the most common data loss cause: disk failure.
   The best option is to use a destination folder mounted over ssh (google for instance for "sshfs" for more info).